brendanhay/amazonka/lib/amazonka/README.md

 * Serialisation classes like `ToText` and `ToByteString`, and their associated helper functions, are no longer directly exported from module `Amazonka`.
 If you need these, you may need to import `Amazonka.Data` directly.

+* The interface to the EC2 Instance Metadata Service (IMDS) is no longer exported from the root `Amazonka` module.
+If you used this, you should should import `Amazonka.EC2.Metadata` directly.

+  - The functions `Amazonka.dynamic`, `Amazonka.metadata` and `Amazonka.userdata` have been removed in favour of their equivalents in `Amazonka.EC2.Metadata` which only require a HTTP `Manager`, not an entire `Env`.
+  - If you were using them, read the `manager :: Manager` field directly from your `Env`.

 ## Contribute

 For any problems, comments, or feedback please create an issue [here on GitHub](https://github.com/brendanhay/amazonka/issues).